-Again, resist the temptation to squeeze, pop, stick a needle in it, or cut it open; this often leads to a worsening infection and scarring.
+Resist the temptation to squeeze or pop the cyst, stick a needle in it, or cut it open.
+This often leads to a worsening infection and scarring.

 Take the antibiotic as directed until it is all used up.

-Soak the involved area in hot water or apply hot packs (small towel soaked in hot water) for 20 minutes at a time 3 to 4 times a day.
+Soak the affected area in hot water or apply a hot pack (a thin, clean towel soaked in hot water) for 20 minutes at a time.
+Do this 3 to 4 times a day.

 Apply antibiotic cream or ointment 3 times a day.

-You may use acetaminophen or ibuprofen to control pain, unless another medicine was given.
-If you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your doctor before using these medicines.
+You may use over-the-counter pain medicine to control pain, unless another medicine was given.
+If you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your healthcare provider before using these medicines.

-Once this infection has healed, observe the following to reduce the risk of future infections:
+Once this infection has healed, reduce the risk of future infections by:

-Keep the area of the cyst clean by bathing or showering daily.
+Keeping the cyst area clean by bathing or showering daily

-Follow up with your doctor as advised by our staff.
-If a gauze packing was inserted in your wound, it should be removed in 1–2 days.
+Follow up with your healthcare provider, or as advised.
+If a gauze packing was put in your wound, it should be removed in a few days as advised by your healthcare provider.
 Check your wound every day for the signs listed below.